 TV SHOW

-The show also airs up to 12 x’s a month on RCN cable, Channel 4, in the Lehigh and Delaware Valleys of Eastern Pennsylvania, and is available any time On Demand.
+The show airs 4 times/week, 16 times/month on RCN Cable Channel 4, in the Lehigh and Delaware Valleys of Eastern Pennsylvania, and is available any time On Demand.
 New episodes air monthly.
-Coming soon: STK! will air in Seattle + parts of Canada to a cable audience of over two million households.

 Several articles + interviews about Save the Kales! can be found here.